 Key Differences Between Hibernate vs Sleep mode

-- No power in needed to maintain in hibernate mode but a small amount of power is needed to maintain the sleep mode (as the work is saved in RAM).
+- No power is needed to maintain in hibernate mode, but a small amount of power is needed to maintain the sleep mode (as the work is saved in RAM).

-- Hibernate mode is useful if you do not want to use your laptop for a longer time period whereas Sleep mode is useful if the laptop is suspended for a shorter period of time.
+- Hibernate mode is useful if you do not want to use your laptop for a longer time, whereas Sleep mode is useful if it is suspended for a shorter time.

-- Wakeup Time for Hibernate vs Sleep mode are less than 100 uS and less than 15 uS respectively.
+- Wakeup Time for Hibernate vs Sleep mode is less than 100 uS and less than 15 uS, respectively.

 Hibernate vs Sleep mode Comparison Table

 |The basis of comparison Between Hibernate vs Sleep mode||Hibernate||Sleep|

 |Applicability||Generally, when the system is idle for a longer time period and also the rebooting after shutdown will be a time taking process.||Preferred when the system is idle for a shorter period of time|

 |Synonyms||Suspended to disk (in Linux), Safe Seep (in Mac), S4 (in ACPI)||Standby (in Windows older version), Suspended to RAM (in Linux), S3 in ACPI|

 |Process Function||The process is saved to hard-disk||The process is stopped, and the work is saved in the RAM memory.|